Ul2mate/eagler1.8.8NorshareX/README.md

 NorshareX client for eaglercraft

-Download the mhtml file if site is blocked
+Download the .html file if site is blocked